stumfki/React-Quiz/README.md

 **Conclusion:**

-The React Quiz Application is a simple and effective way for users to test their knowledge on a variety of topics.
+The React-Quiz Application is a simple and effective way for users to test their knowledge on a variety of topics.
 It is easy to use and provides an engaging experience for users.
 By making use of the latest technologies, the application delivers a smooth and responsive user experience.